rotki/docs/usage-guides/historical-events.md

 rotki is capable of pulling and decoding a bunch of different events, ranging from EVM chain transactions to exchanges events and more.
 When you visit the `History Events` section the process to obtain all the information will start.
 You will be able to check the status in an informative breakdown per blockchain address.
 Free users are limited to a number of latest events.

+---

+Currently, these events are detected automatically by rotki:

+- Transactions from registered **EVM accounts**.
+(Events from non-EVM accounts are not retrieved at the moment)
+- Events from registered exchanges.
+- ETH withdrawal event
+- ETH block event
+- ETH deposit event

+Additionally, you can add your custom events.

+---

 History events can be filtered if you have a premium subscription activated.
 You can filter by:

 - Account (a tracked blockchain address)